universalbit-dev/gekko-m4-globular-cluster/strategies/indicators/readme.md

 - **Purpose**: Combines three different time frames to reduce false signals.
 - **Logic**: Calculates buying pressure (BP) and true range (TR) for three periods.
 It then combines these with specific weights to compute the ultimate oscillator value.

+### WMA.js (Weighted Moving Average)
+- **Logic**: Implements the Weighted Moving Average (WMA) indicator.
+- **Purpose**: Used to give more weight to recent prices in the calculation of the average, allowing for a more responsive indicator to recent price changes.